 - Maintain a healthy diet.
 A recovery from a surgical procedure is not the time to engage in a diet or fasting.
 Your body relies on healthy nutrients and will require plenty of protein and vitamin C. Together with plenty of rest, this will ensure that your body is given all the right tools out needs for the healing process.

-If you think the recovery we’ve outlined here seems a little too disruptive of your lifestyle, let us once again point out that you do have an alternative: FaceTite, a minimally-invasive, non-surgical alternative to surgery.
-Studies have shown it achieves 35%-45% skin tightening.
+Studies have shown that radio frequency assisted lipolysis can result in 35%-45% skin contraction.
 The recovery is swift (1-2 days) and makes most of the above steps unnecessary.
 Best of all, it is done without a single stitch or scar!

-To compare pricing and payment options, visit our Facelift and FaceTite pages.
-We offer interest-free financing through different medical financing providers with just a few easy steps to check your credit score and complete your application.
+To compare pricing and payment options, visit our Facelift and Non-Surgical Facelift pages.
+We offer interest-free payment plans through different healthcare financing providers with just a few easy steps to check your credit score and complete your application.